M-Devika/cybersecurity--journey/01-network-packet-analysis/day-04-https-analysis/analysis.md

 key_share
 ```

-The Client Hello provides information that the server uses during TLS negotiation, including supported TLS versions, cipher suites, extensions, and key-exchange information.
+The Client Hello provides information used during TLS negotiation, including supported protocol versions, cipher suites, extensions, and key-exchange information.

 ### Version Field Observation

-Although Wireshark displays:
+The screenshot contains several version-related fields.

+The packet is identified by Wireshark as:

 ```text
 TLSv1.3 Record Layer
 ```

-the Client Hello contains:
+However, the Client Hello contains:

 ```text
 Version: TLS 1.2 (0x0303)
 ```

-This does not necessarily mean that the connection is using TLS 1.2.
+This `0x0303` value should not be interpreted by itself as proof that the connection is using TLS 1.2.

-In TLS 1.3, `0x0303` is retained as a legacy version value for compatibility.
-The actual TLS version negotiation is indicated through the `supported_versions` extension.
+TLS 1.3 retains `0x0303` as a legacy version value in the Client Hello for compatibility.
+The `supported_versions` extension is used for TLS version negotiation.

-Therefore, the Client Hello is interpreted as part of a TLS 1.3 handshake rather than as evidence of a TLS 1.2 connection.
+Therefore, the Client Hello shown in the screenshot is analyzed as part of the TLS 1.3 handshake identified by Wireshark.

 ### Screenshot